-First of all, Welch recommends you ask yourself if the problem is your or the boss.
+First of all, Welch recommends you ask yourself if the problem is you or the boss.

-Ask yourself if your boss is a jerk only with your with everyone else.
+Ask yourself if your boss is a jerk only with you, or with everyone else.

 I was surprised to read Welch saying that 9 times out of 10 sitting with your boss to talk about your issue will only hurt you.

-He is right indeed, and when I read that part my respect for Welch went up: this guy doesn’t dole platitudes and tell it how it is.
+He is right indeed, and when I read that part my respect for Welch went up: this guy doesn’t dole platitudes and says it how it is.

 Lastly, ask yourself if the boss will be around for the foreseeable future.
 If he is, it might be good for you to change job.